dcoai/nftables/README.md

     \\
 ```

-minimally, do the following:
+minimally for production, do the following:

 1. create a special user that the nftables_port will run as such as `exfw`.
-Feel free to be more creative.
+Feel free to be more creative with the name.
 2. `chown exfw nftables_port`  # make the executable belong to the new user `exfw`
 3. `chmod 700 nftables_port`   # make the executable only runnable by the user `exfw`

-other options would be to use groups.

 ## Quick Start

-### Block an IP Address (New API)
+### Block an IP Address

 ```elixir
 # Start NFTables